 Montevideo is a much smaller city than Buenos Aires, its near neighbour just across Rio de La Plata.
 Living so close to BA is certainly nice in terms of expanding your options for travel, as many other major South American cities are quite isolated.
 However Montevideo has many advantages on the Argentine capital for those looking to move for a longer period with a more stable economy and an excellent healthcare system among its perks.

-Estimated Living Costs – 1000 US Dollars per Month
+South America Living Cost Index – 1350 US Dollars per Month

 Quito is the most popular city in Ecuador with foreigners and it does have one of the bigger expat communities.
 However Cuenca is a really viable alternative, that in many respects is a much more liveable city.

-The third largest in Ecuador, after Quito and Guayaquil, Cuenca is the cheapest of the trio by some margin.
+The third largest in Ecuador, after Quito and Guayaquil, Cuenca was also the cheapest of the trio although the gap has closed in the last couple of years and that may no longer be the case.
 It’s also something of a cultural hub with some of Ecuador’s best festivals, culinary options and scenery.
-Base yourself in or close to the pedestrianised city centre, and you won’t have to worry much about the hassles of travelling via public transport which can be a frustration in cities across the continent.
+Base yourself in or close to the pedestrianised city centre, and you won’t have to worry much about the hassles of travelling via public transport which can be a frustration in big cities across the continent.

 Once you get used to the altitude (Cuenca lies at 2,560 metres above sea level) you can also take advantage of its unique location that enables you to explore the Andes mountains, head into the Amazon rainforest or hit the Pacific Coast, with all three easily accessible from the city.

-Estimated Living Costs – 700 US Dollars per Month
+South America Living Cost Index – 800 US Dollars per Month

 Finally we head to Chile and another of the best places to live in South America and another stunning backdrop.
 Santiago may not be near the Rainforest but it also boasts an Andean location with great opportunities for hiking and skiing nearby, while it’s less than two hours by road to the coastal towns of Valparaíso and Viña del Mar.